yuliakoval/OneSignalTaskDemoTest/README.md

 # OneSignalTaskDemoTest
-OneSignalTaskDemoTest is the ASP.NET MVC project.
+OneSignalTaskDemoTest is the ASP.NET Core Web App (Model-View-Controller) project.
 # Steps to run application
 Open OneignalTask->appsettings.Development.json and change:
   1) Set Server in the DefaultConnection and in the "Serilog"->"connectionString" instead of "serverName";